 Save room for tres leches Napolitano cake or traditional flan.

 Anamia’s Tex-Mex has five other locations in North Texas.
+This is one of the best places for fresh and tasty Tex-mex!

 These eleven restaurants in Southlake offer a variety of dining experiences that you won’t soon forget.
 Good luck!
 As you dine, I hope you run into a sports personality that you recognize.
 They are all nice enough to let you take an Instagram photo, I’m sure.